The World of the Poor

 So a free society provides incentives for individuals to solve their own problems.
 Poor health was still a problem in New York in 1850, where one third of all children died before the age of five.
 Solving this infant mortality crisis came from the efforts of many different groups.
 First, the causes of death and disease had to be understood, then improvements were made to drinking water and sanitation.
 Sanitary conditions were difficult to maintain for people living in cramped apartments, so people demanded government action.The Board of Health began enforcing sanitation codes and public-health nurses started teaching mothers the importance of hygiene.
 The combination of all these efforts led to a dramatic drop in Infant mortality by 1920.

-Daniel Ehrenfeld states in The Journal of Humanitarian Assistance: “the presence or absence of political and civil rights in the recipient country has one of the greatest effects on the efficiency with which aid promotes development.”
+A 2004 report in The Journal of Humanitarian Assistance concluded that: “the presence or absence of political and civil rights in the recipient country has one of the greatest effects on the efficiency with which aid promotes development.”

 Multilateral and bilateral aid to governments have a much greater chance where there are democracies in place, because once people have a voice and a way to hold elected officials accountable, they force governments to make concessions and become more effective in delivering the services they need.

 Sometimes greater transparency, improvements in accountability and reduction in corruption can take place at the local level, even within authoritarian governments.
 In 2010, Uganda ranked 127th out of 178 countries in terms of corruption according to Transparency International.
 The government funds schools but at that time only 13% of the amount reached them, until word got out that district officials were diverting most of the money.
 Newspapers across the country informed the public.
 A few years later, when another survey was taken, schools were receiving 80% of the money allocated to them.